How much moisture do red wiggler composting worms need?

 - Add a couple handfuls of fresh dry bedding.
 Shredded paper works really well for this but any type of worm bin bedding will work.
 Mix the dry bedding in and it will soak up the excess moisture.
 This will work for any type of worm bin and should be the first thing you try.

 - If your bin does not have a drain in the bottom, you may need to turn it on its side to drain some of the excess water from the bottom.
 This needs to be done a couple times a year if you are using a storage tote style worm bin.
-Simply tip your worm bin on its side so that the worm tea can run out one of their air holes that you drilled.
-Be sure to do this directly in your vegetable garden or into a bucket so that you can add the nutrient-rich juice to your favorite plants.
+Simply tip your worm bin on its side so that the worm bin leachate can run out one of the air holes that you drilled.
+What is leachate and can I use it?
+Learn here.

 Not Enough Moisture, Your Worm Bin is too Dry